Do you have questions about the application process that we haven’t answered? We can help.

 Supplemental statement (optional)

-Email the statement as an attachment to email@example.com with the subject line “Supplemental Statement from (your name).”
+In the subject line indicate “Supplemental Statement from (your name here).”
 It must be submitted at the same time as your OTCAS application or it will not be considered.
+If the below condition applies, you may submit a supplemental statement as part of your application:

 If English is not your native language, you must take the Test of English as a Foreign Language (TOEFL).